OEN PubTalk: Why B a B Corp? How to Use Business as a Force for Good

 Christian was born and raised in San Francisco, California.
 Christian began home brewing at age 19 in his parent’s kitchen during his first summer break in college and moved to Cologne, Germany a year later.
 He quickly fell in love with beer culture and tradition.

-Upon completion of his business degree, Christian worked as an Assistant Brewer, then Head Brewer at Eugene City Brewery as Assistant Brewer.
+Upon completion of his business degree, Christian worked as an Assistant Brewer, then Head Brewer at Eugene City Brewery.
 In 1997, he left Eugene to attend the American Brewers Guild, near Davis, California, and took intensive courses in brewing, science and engineering.
 His experiences at Bridgeport Brewery and Old World Pub and Brewery led to the Brewmaster Position at Laurelwood Pub and Brewery where, in 2004, Christian was awarded World Beer Cup Champion Brewmaster.